Tudor architecture: Henry VIII and the early Renaissance (1509–1558)

+Renaissance forms were most probably introduced to England in the reign of Henry VIII, initially only as minor ornaments to Gothic buildings, such as the tomb of Henry VII in Westminster Abbey (1512-18) and the roundels decorating Hampton Court Palace.
+These first Renaissance works were done by Italians, like Pietro Torrigiani, a Florentine contemporary of Michelangelo, who made Henry VII's tomb.
+However, royal patronage made the new forms popular among the nobility (including the episcopacy), and English craftsmen soon turned their hands to Renaissance ornament, whether learnt from immigrant artists or from books.
+One such was John Lee, who designed John Fisher's chantry in St John's College, Cambridge in a Gothic style, but made the tomb (destroyed in 1733 and only known from an illustration) Renaissance.
+This work was done in 1524, and may be the earliest Renaissance work that can be firmly attributed to an English designer.
+John Lee continued to combine Gothic and Renaissance features in the West Chantry at Ely Cathedral (c.1520s) - at this time, designers did not see Gothic and Renaissance as fundamentally opposed, but as sources of detail that could be blended to create a rich and exotic architecture.

 Detail of Georg Hoefnagel's 1568 watercolour of the south front of Nonsuch Palace.
-This is the way it would have looked early in the reign of Elizabeth I.

 Henry VIII's most ambitious palace was Nonsuch Palace, south of London and now disappeared, an attempt to rival the spectacular French royal palaces of the age and, like them, using imported Italian artists, though the architecture is northern European in inspiration.
 Much of the Tudor palace survives at Hampton Court Palace, which Henry took over from his disgraced minister Cardinal Wolsey and expanded, and this is now the surviving Tudor royal palace that best shows the style.

-As time wore on, quadrangular, H- or E-shaped floor plans became more common, with the H shape coming to fruition during the reign of Henry VII's son and successor.
-It was also fashionable for these larger buildings to incorporate 'devices', or riddles, designed into the building, which served to demonstrate the owner's wit and to delight visitors.
-Occasionally these were Catholic symbols, for example, subtle or not so subtle references to the trinity, seen in three-sided, triangular, or Y-shaped plans, designs or motifs.
-Earlier clerical buildings would have had a cross shape so as to honour Christ, such as in Old St Paul's and the surviving York Cathedral, but as with all clerical buildings, this was a time of great chaos and revolution catalyzed by Henry VIII's Reformation.